Want to stockpile tea so you always have a supply on hand in case of emergencies?

 Do the antioxidants in tea go bad?

 Tea contains numerous antioxidants with known health benefits.
-These antioxidants will break down when exposed to oxygen, heat, or UV light.
+When exposed to oxygen, heat, or UV light, these antioxidants will break down.

 One study found that green tea lost over 35% of its flavonoids after 90 days.
 After 330 days, it lost approximately 77%.
 Black, white, and oolong teas also had huge drops in antioxidant levels.

 Other studies into tea antioxidant shelf life have found similar results.
-This goes to show that, from a health standpoint, it is important to drink tea within 3-6 months of buying it and store it properly.
+This shows that, from a health standpoint, it is important to drink tea within 3-6 months of buying it and store it properly.

 Pantry Insects and Tea